go to CAS TEE Committee Mission

 Proposal of new courses, instructor preparation, and support resources.
 The committee has recommended that instructors intending to develop technology enhanced courses be provided with support at all stages:

-- The College, through the Undergraduate Curriculum Committee (UCC) and Academic Affairs, will establish a comprehensive vetting process for the development and maintenance of technology-enhanced courses that will support the College’s strategic goals of academic excellence, curricular innovation, and student success.
+The College, through the Undergraduate Curriculum Committee (UCC) and Academic Affairs, has established a comprehensive vetting process for the development and maintenance of technology-enhanced courses that will support the College’s strategic goals of academic excellence, curricular innovation, and student success.
 Additionally, we will announce available resources provided by the College to support curriculum development.

-- The FAS Office of Educational Technology has developed a mini-course for faculty interested in teaching technology enhanced courses.
+- The TEE has worked closely with the FAS Office of Educational Technology to develop a substantial corpus of training material for use of technology, such as this overview onf online instruction, and this mini-course for faculty interested in teaching technology enhanced courses.
 That office is also available for consultation with any FAS faculty member who wishes to propose a new technology-enhanced course.

-- It is planned that the course proposal form will also include sections describing the support (both material and human) required to create and maintain the course.
+- The course proposal form and addendum includes sections describing the support (both material and human) required to create and maintain the course.
 These will help guide the UCC in determining the course viability.
 Courses needing substantial support will require departmental justification and request of support via the APR process.

 - Resources requests should take into account all aspects of the course: initial design and development, support while the course is running (including troubleshooting for course delivery and student activities), assessment of the course during and after the semester, and what is needed to keep the course up-to-date in future semesters.